mathewpwheatley/module-3-project-vision-board-backend/README.md

 * Create, edit and delete goal
 * View all boards and related goals

-The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON formate.
-The interactive frontend is build on vanilla HTML and Javascript.
+The backend of the application leverages Ruby on Rails API functionality to receive and send AJAX requests in a JSON format.
+The interactive frontend is built on vanilla HTML and Javascript.

 ### Team:
 * Colton Kaiser